 While this Cambodian rice soup recipe with pork meatballs is mostly cooked and eaten for breakfast at home – it’s super easy and quick to make, as it’s typically made with leftover jasmine rice – I’m very tempted to make this tonight and tuck into on a tray while watching Netflix.
-Who has some recommendations for me?

 This Cambodian rice soup offers nourishment for the young and old, as it’s so easy to eat and so adaptable; it serves as home medicine for the sick; and it would have to be Cambodia’s rice soup for the soul.
 Before I tell you more about this Cambodian rice soup recipe with pork meatballs, I have a favour to ask.